Hebs-Web-Design/hugo-modules/teams-directory/README.md

 showFooter = false

 [params.directory.config]
-# The Application ID of your App Registration is Azure AD
+# The Application ID of your App Registration is Entra ID
-clientid = "YOUR-APPLICATION-ID-FROM-AZURE-AD"
+clientid = "YOUR-APPLICATION-ID-FROM-ENTRA-ID"
-# Your Azure AD Tenant ID
+# Your Entra ID Tenant ID
-tenantid = "YOUR-TENANT-ID-FROM-AZURE-AD"
+tenantid = "YOUR-TENANT-ID-FROM-ENTRA-ID"
 # The Object ID of the group to get members of (optional)
-# Without this value all users frm Azure AD that have an "mail" value are retrieved
+# Without this value all users frm Entra ID that have an "mail" value are retrieved
-group = "YOUR-GROUP-ID-FROM-AZURE-AD"
+group = "YOUR-GROUP-ID-FROM-ENTRA-ID"
 # Skip matching users (based on UPN)
 skipusers = ["usera@example.net", "userb@example.net",]
-# Show the location of users ("Office Location" in Azure AD) in list
+# Show the location of users ("Office Location" in Entra ID) in list
 showLocation = false
 # Default location for OpenSteetMap maps
 defaultlocation = "Perth Office"